fara-pug/fara-pug/index.md

 (you'll sometimes find young rift beast starting maybe 100km from relica.)

-<a id="org4fdc388"></a>
+<a id="org54a792f"></a>

 ### Labyrinth

--   Suposedly safe and super high rewards
+Dont go exploring them in the dead of night without a [light](#orge0d31ec)!

--   Dont go exploring them in the dead of night without a light!
+Safe and super high rewards and likely to confuse the hell out out of you for longer than you might have patience for.
+Be prepared for {Masterwork} items and other items of awe .. in 90..120 minutes.

-Here's a thought..
+These scribbles might help you to mark up the laby while you're doing so that you can leave and come back without loosing the place you were last exploring!

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">